mratsim/weave/picasso/memory/memory.md

 Each worker can have up to MaxSteal steal requests in-flight at any point in time.
 Steal requests have a pointer to the worker "mailbox".

 Usage:
-  - Completely allocated at runtime start
+  - Completely allocated at thread creation start
-  - Completely deallocated at runtime stop
+  - Completely deallocated at thread deletion
   - Owned by the master thread
   - Don't move between threads
   - Overhead proportional to number of threads